tableau/connector-plugin-sdk/docs/metadata-enumeration.md

 Example query: `SELECT * FROM default.testv1_batters`

 ## JDBC Metadata Enumeration
-There are JDBC capabilities controlling JDBC metadata enumeration and are all prefixed with `CAP_JDBC_METADATA_`.
+There are several JDBC capabilities controlling JDBC metadata enumeration and are all prefixed with `CAP_JDBC_METADATA_`.
 When metadata is enumerated by a SQL query, it will be logged with keyword `grpc-protocol-read-query-metadata`.
 When reading the metadata of columns from a table, the event will be logged with keyword `grpc-protocol-read-table-metadata`.

 Without any of below capabilities being set, our default behavior is to use JDBC APIs like getCatalogs, getSchemas, getTables, and getColumns from [DatabaseMetaData](https://docs.oracle.com/javase/7/docs/api/java/sql/DatabaseMetaData.html).